stevana/pipelining-with-disruptor/README.md

 pipeline and the other half to another copy, thereby almost doubling the throughput.
 Jim calls this a "natural" way to achieve parallelism.

+XXX: natural because that's how we achieve parallelism in other fields such as manufacturing and hardware?

 While I'm not sure if "natural" is the best word, I do agree that it's a nice way to make good use of CPUs/cores on a single computer without introducing non-determinism.